 Mental Health & Well-Being Survey

-The aim of this survey is to pinpoint the issues affecting mental health within the EPFL community, to identify the community’s needs and to determine what measures need to implemented.
-The initial findings will be published in the summer of 2023.
-Once this exercise is complete, the Task Force will develop a mental health strategy for EPFL that includes a series of practical actions and measures to promote well-being throughout the community.
+The aim of this survey was to pinpoint the issues affecting mental health within the EPFL community, to identify the community’s needs and to determine what measures need to implemented.
+Based on these results, the Task Force develops a mental health strategy for EPFL that includes a series of practical actions and measures to promote well-being throughout the community.

-For purposes of anonymity and data confidentiality, this survey is being conducted by Unisanté (Center for Primary Care and Public Health).
-The answers provided will be anonymized and kept in strict confidence.
-Unisanté won’t share any individual information with EPFL, only aggregated results that cannot be used to identify the respondents.
+For purposes of anonymity and data confidentiality, this survey was conducted by Unisanté (Center for Primary Care and Public Health).
+The answers provided were anonymized and kept in strict confidence.
+Unisanté didn’t share any individual information with EPFL, only aggregated results that cannot be used to identify the respondents.

-- While members of the EPFL community are under no obligation to take part in the survey, participation is strongly encouraged in order to build the most representative picture possible.
+- While members of the EPFL community were under no obligation to take part in the survey, participation was strongly encouraged in order to build the most representative picture possible.

 - Unisanté has been hired to conduct the survey and collect the data on EPFL’s behalf.

-- The data will be anonymized, and Unisanté will transmit no personal information to the School.
+- The data were anonymized, and Unisanté transmitted no personal information to the School.

-- Unisanté will analyze the survey data in early 2023.
+- Unisanté analyzed the survey data in early 2023.

-- A report on the survey findings will be made available to the EPFL community once the analysis is complete.
+- A report on the survey findings will be made available to the EPFL community by the summer of 2023.

 - The first actions will be implemented at the start of the 2023/2024 academic year.